USS Oriskany fire: Aftermath

 Forty-three men died in the fire; one died shortly afterwards.
 On 28 October, a memorial service was held aboard Oriskany for those killed in the fire.
 After offloading her fallen and undergoing repair in Subic Bay, the ship returned to San Francisco's Hunters Point Naval Shipyard for more extensive repairs.
 The ship returned to service the following year, undergoing training before returning to Yankee Station.

-Several sailors, including the Chief Ordnance Officer were court-martialed, charged with 44 counts of manslaughter for their actions immediately prior to the fire; however, all were acquitted.
+Several sailors, including the Chief Ordnance Officer, were court-martialed and charged with 44 counts of manslaughter for their actions immediately prior to the fire; however, all were acquitted.
 A Navy investigation determined that magnesium flares, such as those involved in the fire, could ignite when jarred in certain cases; this is believed to be what caused the flare to initially ignite.

 The fire aboard Oriskany would be the first of three major fires aboard American carriers in the latter half of the 1960s.
 A fire aboard USS Forrestal on July 29, 1967 killed 134 sailors and injured 161, and a fire aboard USS Enterprise on January 15, 1969, killed 28 sailors and injured 314.